 Order: A generous slice of tomato pie ($3.50), called so because these are Trenton-style pizzas.
+(Read all about Trenton tomato pies for your next visit inland to Central Jersey.)
 The crust is soft but crispy, and not too thin; the tasty sauce is the company’s own.
 Maruca’s also makes a New York-style plain slice, but the sauce is too buried under all the cheese.
 The tomato pie is where it’s at.

 Alternatively: On Ocean City’s boardwalk, Mack & Manco Pizza (three locations on boardwalk, including no. 920, map) has been a local institution for 50-plus years, known for its crispy thin-crust pizza made in the tomato-pie style.
 Joey Tomato’s (732-295-2624; at Central Ave., map) on the Point Pleasant boardwalk is another solid choice for a regular slice, as well as some interesting toppings, like smoked mozzarella, deep-fried eggplant, and “Buffalo wings” chicken.

 ©2022 Eat Your World, LLC - All Rights Reserved